NAU-IoT/CUDA-help/README.md

-# CUDA-help
+# TODO

-Some basics on how to get up and running with CUDA.
-This repo tests against the NVIDIA Jetson Nano.
+Ubuntu 20.04 image for the NVIDIA Jetson Nano (2GB & 4GB) based on the image produced from [Qengineering](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image) but with additional tools installed and desktop environment removed.

-* CUDA & NVCC installation
+Includes:
-* Basic CUDA code samples and instructions to build
+* CUDA toolkit v10.2.460